bdlcm/d3-globe/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App and D3.js

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Creates a spinning globe with countries.
+WIP.

 ## Available Scripts